Skip to main content

 We all know how much goes into throwing a birthday party for the kiddos.
 It doesn’t matter the age either.
 Tween and teen parties can end up being just as pricey as a birthday bash for little ones.
 The key to planning any party for your kids is to keep it uncomplicated.
 It’s easy to fall into the trap of trying to compete with the types of extravagant parties your kiddos might get invited to.

 Remember, it’s not a contest.
 Don’t think the party menu has to be expensive to be good and having a party budget doesn’t make you cheap.
 Kids have straightforward tastes, and they’re typically not fancy.
-So, when it comes to food ideas for a birthday party, stick to the basics which are delicious and cost-effective.
-Here are some tried and true dishes kids always love that won’t break the bank.
+So, when it comes to food ideas for a birthday party, stick to the basics which are delish and inexpensive.
+Here are some tried-and-true dishes kids always love and don’t break the bank.

 Pizza